Non-local interference in arrival time: Results and Discussions

-The application of absorbing boundary condition in arrival time problem was first proposed by Werner \cite{werner1987arrival}, and recently it is re-derived and generalized by other authors using various methods \cite{Tumulka2022Distribution,tumulka2022detection,Dubey2021Quantum,tumulka2022absorbing}.
+The application of the absorbing boundary condition in arrival time problem was first proposed by Werner \cite{werner1987arrival}, and recently it is re-derived and generalized by other authors using various methods \cite{Tumulka2022Distribution,tumulka2022detection,Dubey2021Quantum,tumulka2022absorbing}.
 Especially, it is recently shown that in a suitable (non-obvious) limit, the imaginary potential approach yields the distribution of detection time and position in agreement with the absorbing boundary rule \cite{tumulka2022absorbing}.
 Moreover, Dubey, Bernardin, and Dhar \cite{Dubey2021Quantum} have shown that the ABR can be obtained in a limit similar but not identical to that considered in the quantum Zeno effect, involving repeated quantum measurements.
 Recently the natural extension of the absorbing boundary rule to the $n$-particle case is discussed by Tumulka \cite{tumulka2022detection}.
 The key element of this extension is that, upon a detection event, the wave function gets collapsed by inserting the detected position, at the time of detection, into the wave function, thus yielding a wave function of $(n-1)$ particles.
 We use this formalism for the investigation of detector back-effect in our double-double-slit setup.
+In this regard, the corresponding Bohmian trajectories and arrival time distributions are presented in Fig.\,\ref{abctraj}.